-56. Poundkeepers shall account to the Treasury for fees received in such manner as may be prescribed and shall, by way of remuneration, receive such proportion of such fees as may, from time to time, be prescribed.
+- Entire animals to be kept 55.
+Entire animals which are impounded shall be kept separately from other separately impounded animals. - 56.
+Poundkeepers shall account to the Treasury for fees received in such manner Fees to be accounted for as may be prescribed and shall, by way of remuneration, receive such proportion of such fees as may, from time to time, be prescribed.

-Impounding

-57. The lawful occupier of any land may seize any animal trespassing thereon and may impound the same as the distrainer thereof.
+Impounding 57.
+The lawful occupier of any land may seize any animal trespassing thereon and may impound the same as the distrainer thereof.
 The distrainer shall, with all reasonable dispatch, convey the same to the nearest pound and the poundkeeper shall, at any time between 6 a.m. and 6 p.m., receive the said animal into the pound.

-58. The distrainer shall be entitled to receive a seizure fee in accordance with the prescribed scale-

-Distrainer entitled to seizure fee
+58. The distrainer shall be entitled to receive a seizure fee in accordance with Distrainer entitled to seizure fee

-- (a) from the owner of the animal, if tendered before the delivery thereof to the poundkeeper; or - (b) from the poundkeeper, after receipt by him of the fee. - 59.
-A distrainer shall properly water, feed and care for any animal while it is detained by him and shall be liable in damages for any neglect of such animal.
+- (a) from the owner of the animal, if tendered before the delivery thereof to the poundkeeper; or - (b) from the poundkeeper, after receipt by him of the fee.

+59. A distrainer shall properly water, feed and care for any animal while it is detained by him and shall be liable in damages for any neglect of such animal.
 Where such animal appears to be suffering from any notifiable disease, the distrainer shall report the matter to the nearest police station without delay.